 Overview of the Fast Turnaround Program

-Each review will also include a brief written assessment, according to the proposal assessment criteria (see related section below).
+Each review entails providing a numerical grade between 4 (excellent) and 0 (proposal has serious flaws) and a brief written assessment, according to the proposal assessment criteria (see related section below).
 The goal is to have at least five reviewers for each proposal, whose identities are retained in a confidential database.
 The Fast Turnaround Team oversees the process and the final selection of accepted proposals, which consists of the highest-ranked programs that are technically feasible and fit in the available observing time.
 Time is only granted to proposals that achieve a mean grade of 2.0 or better.
 Because of the short timescales involved, proposals with technical problems will be rejected outright (but may be corrected and resubmitted during a subsequent cycle).

 Any submitted proposal must be executable in its entirety during the three months following the Phase II deadline, 1-4 months after the proposal deadline, or it will be rejected for that round, i.e., each target must be accessible for its specified observing time at some time during that 3-month period.
 In addition, it is required that the earliest targets be observable during the first month that the program is active (1-2 months after the proposal deadline).

-FT programs that are accepted and whose Phase2s are prepared in time become part of the regular queue, rather than being scheduled on separate FT nights.
+FT programs that are accepted and whose Phase2s are prepared in time become part of the regular queue.
 Accepted programs that are either not executed or only partly executed will be deactivated 4 months after the proposal deadline (3 months after the Phase II deadline).

 There are some restrictions on observing modes and instrument configurations, as well as on targets of opportunity.
 Specific restrictions will be given in each call for proposals.
 "Complex" or "non-standard" observing modes will not be supported in the early stages of the program; examples of such modes are given on the Q&A page.
 Prospective users are encouraged to contact the FT team (Fast.Turnaround at gemini.edu) in advance if they are not sure whether their observing mode can be supported.